Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

 Robert Williams III Insights vs. the Heat

-- The Heat are the 14th-ranked squad in the league, giving up 25.6 assists per game.
+- Allowing 25.6 assists per contest, the Heat are the 14th-ranked team in the NBA.

 Robert Williams III vs. the Heat